An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Preconditioning the normal equations

 Consider the normal matrix $\mathbb{A}_S$ in (\ref{eq:strong_primal}).
 Because the number of observations is much smaller than the size of the state vector, the term $G^TR^{-1}G$ is a low-rank update of $B^{-1}$.
 The matrix $B$ is often highly ill-conditioned, leading to ill-conditioned normal equations \cite{haben_conditioning_2011-1, haben_conditioning_2011, lorenc1997development, tabeart2018conditioning}.
 In VarDA applications, the most common first-level preconditioning step applies a {split preconditioner} through a change of variables.
 Using a factorization $B=UU^T$ leads to the symmetric preconditioned system

-It is important to note that $U$ need not be obtained via a Cholesky factorization; rather, it is modeled or estimated, enabling its application without explicit matrix construction~\cite{Derber1999,fisher2003,weaver_courtier_2001}.
 If $U$ is square and of full rank, it acts as a perfect scaling, that is, the components of the transformed variable $z$ are mutually uncorrelated with unit variance \cite{menetrier_overlooked_2015}.
+It is important to note that $U$ need not be obtained via a Cholesky factorization; in practice, a suitable $z$ is chosen from physical principles and then $U$ is defined as a series of linear transformations from $z$ to $s$, enabling its application without explicit matrix construction~\cite{Derber1999,fisher2003,weaver_courtier_2001}.
 The preconditioned normal matrix becomes

 where the second term has rank $m\ll n$ and is a low-rank update of $I$. ${A}_S$ has $n-m$ eigenvalues clustered at one and the remainder are greater than one.
 This transformation of the spectrum is expected to improve the convergence of Krylov subspace methods \cite{haben2011_MO, NoceWrig06, tabeart_new_2022}.